godyracks/corneliusventures.co.ke/README.md

 # CVK Ltd Project Management Dashboard

 This project is a Vue.js application using Vuetify to create a project management dashboard.
-It allows users to upload projects, including project details and images, which are stored in a MySQL database.
+It allows users to manage construction projects, upload project details, and images, which are stored in a MySQL database through an Express.js backend.

 ## Table of Contents
 - [Features](#features)